Low Grade Point Average (GPA) or Questionable Academic Performance

 Low Course Loads

 Completing courses on a part-time basis does not demonstrate the ability to handle the rigorous course work of medical school regardless of how well you do in them.
 The average semester in medical school is 30 credits in length.
 Even if you are working full-time while attending college, you should do so with the intention of being a full-time student.
-Having a GPA of 3.5 while only take 1-2 courses per term will hurt you more than help you.
 Course loads are as concerning as the grades themselves.

 Low MCAT Scores

 The MCAT is a standardized index for the Admissions Committee to evaluate applicants from different colleges and universities.
-If you have a low MCAT score (less than 100 of the 1,282 medical students who enrolled in medical school in the Fall of 2006 had MCAT scores below 24), then you should look to make improvements in this area.
 If you have only taken the MCAT once, then you should retake the test after you studied the material.
 Some applicants have taken commercial prep courses or some institutions offer a prep course for their students.
+Also, taking the MCAT numerous times to obtain a more competitive score does not mitigate our concerns that you may have difficulty completing high stakes exams like national medical licensing exams.

 Excessive Drops or Withdrawals